MatheusRabetti/matheusrabetti.github.io/_posts/2016-12-15-math-statistics.md

+---
+layout: post
+title: Statistics is not math
+categories:
+  - Statistics
+description: How math and statistics are related and some key concepts in a data analysis
+tags: [Statistics]
+---

 # Statistics is not math

 “Here is a column of a couple of dozen numbers.
 From them, calculate the mean and standard deviation.